gedrutten/Portfolio/content/about/about.md

 ## About Me

 Having completed a Bachelor of Engineering and spent several years in software development roles, I felt the itch to create something more tangible.
-This led me to enrol in 3D and Product Design at Queensland College of Art, Griffith University.
+This led me to complete a degree in 3D and Product Design at Queensland College of Art, Griffith University.
 With this combination, I'm able to integrate my technical competencies with those of modern design practices and aesthetics to create beautiful, functional and useful products.

 My name is Gerard Rutten, Product Designer.